Osamu Hirose

 Osamu Hirose (広瀬 治, Hirose Osamu) is a former Japanese football player.

+His son Rikuto is also a footballer.

 Playing career

 Hirose was born in Saitama on June 6, 1965.
 After graduating from high school, he joined Japan Soccer League club Mitsubishi Motors (later Urawa Reds) in 1984.
 He played many matches as offensive midfielder in first season, and became a regular player from next season.
 The club also won the 3rd place 1986–87 and 1987–88 season.
 After that, the club performance was sluggish for long time.
 In 1992, Japan Soccer League was folded and founded new league J1 League.
 However the club finished at bottom place in 1993 and 1994 season.
 In 1995, he was converted to defensive midfielder by new manager Holger Osieck and the club finished at 4th place.
 He retired end of 2000 season.
 He played 326 matches and scored 31 goals for the club in 17 seasons.